-Entering his sixth year at FGCU, Michael Hill, who was the department's Interim Sports Information Director from 2008-2010 and saw the Eagles through their four-year transition period into Division I, serves as the primary contact for sand volleyball, the two-time A-Sun champion volleyball program and the three-time A-Sun champion and nationally-recognized women's basketball program.
+Entering his seventh year at FGCU, Michael Hill, who was the department's Interim Sports Information Director from 2008-2010 and saw the Eagles through their four-year transition period into Division I, serves as the primary contact for sand volleyball, the three-time A-Sun champion volleyball program and the four-time A-Sun champion and nationally-recognized women's basketball program.
 Hill has assisted or been the primary contact for 11 Atlantic Sun regular season championships during his stint at FGCU.

 In October 2012, Hill was tagged with the title of Assistant Director of Communications/Internet Services and Design, serving as the athletic department's liaison with Streamline Technologies, Florida Gulf Coast’s official web site provider.
 Hill, who has overseen two website redesign projects during his tenure, maintains all general web pages on FGCUAthletics.com and works hand-in-hand with Streamline Technologies to ensure the online experience for FGCU fans across the globe is executed to the highest degree.

 As the in-house graphic designer, Hill creates the department’s annual Booster Brochure and all of the printed materials for FGCU’s premier event, Night at the Nest, among other things.
 He is responsible for growing the FGCU Athletic department's profile on social media, while also overseeing social network and new media strategies and utilizing Twitter, Facebook, YouTube and Instagram to their maximum.

 His daily duties with the sand volleyball, volleyball and women's basketball teams include game program and game note production, website maintenance, in-game statistics, social media updates, media relations, handling all A-Sun.TV broadcasts and coordination with the Atlantic Sun Conference office.